 SUBMISSION OF FIRE SAFETY SYSTEM PLANS AND SPECIFICATIONS

-The Environmental Planning and Assessment Regulation 2000 requires that before installing, extending or modifying a relevant fire safety system, plans and specification for work must be endorsed by a Competent Fire Safety Practitioner and submitted to the Certifying Authority.
+The Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 requires that before installing, extending or modifying a relevant fire safety system, plans and specification for work must be endorsed by an Accredited Practitioner (Fire Safety) (formerly known as Competent Fire Safety Practitioner) or a Registered Certifier and submitted to the Certifying Authority.

 A relevant fire safety system is a hydraulic fire safety system, fire detection and alarm system and a mechanical ducted smoke control system.